aubreyaubrey/sweatersite/content/_index.md

 ---
 title: "The Best Sweater"
 date: 2023-11-02T17:54:55+02:00
-description: "Find your new favorite sweater."
+description: "Natural Fibers, Cozy Times"
 meta_description: "A curated collection of awesome sweaters in every price range."
 meta_title: Find your new favorite sweater on thebestsweater.com.
 subscribe: false